madisonkohls/datares-w2021-project/README.md

 This project is a part of the [Data Blog](https://datares.github.io/#/datablog) at [DataResolutions](https://datares.github.io/#/).
 The article published on this project, along with other articles from Data Blog, can be found on [Medium](https://medium.com/@ucladatares).

 ## Project Motivation/Description
-The purpose of this project is to stuff
+The purpose of this project is to explore trends among over 40,000 feature films released on or before July 2017.
+Our team specifically wanted to use this metainformation on movies to find possible correlations between budget, revenue, production company, and rating, as well as explore trends in genres, keywords, and production countries.

 ### Technologies Used
-* Python
+* Python (Pandas, NumPy, Matplotlib, Seaborn)
-* Stuff

 ## Getting Started